Nutrient Tables

 Crop Type

-Grain and Straw Removed
+Where Grain and Straw Removed

-Grain only (Straw Not Removed)
+Where Grain only removed (Straw chopped)

 Winter Wheat / Barley